riok/mapperly/docs/docs/configuration/flattening.md

 :::

 ## Flatten all members of property

-If a property has many members that need to be flattened but that can not be figured out automatically, this can be configured using the `MapNestedProperties` attribute.
+If a property has many members that need to be flattened but that cannot be figured out automatically, this can be configured using the `MapNestedProperties` attribute.
 This will bring all sub-members of a specified member into scope as if they were defined on the source object:

 ```csharp
 [MapProperty([nameof(Car.Engine), nameof(Car.Engine.Horsepower)], [nameof(CarDto.Horsepower)])]